 It does seem ironic that there’s need to prove that you don’t need a high credit limit when you request a credit limit increase.

 Showing that you are a responsible credit card user is the most important step to obtaining a credit limit increase.
-That often entails keep the balances below 50% of your card’s credit limit while making at least the minimum payments with no late payment charges.
+That often entails keep the balances below 50 percent of your card’s credit limit while making at least the minimum payments with no late payment charges.

 3. Be ready to provide financial information and reason.

 Card issuers have become more careful when it comes to extending credit.
 Prepare to answer questions regarding income and financial obligations.
 Also, a commonly asked question involves why you feel you need this limit increase.
-An answer that indicates financial distress would lead to a reject.
-A reasonable answer to that question would be “home improvement plans”.
+If you say it’s because you’re in financial distress, you’d probably get denied.
+A reasonable answer to that question would be “home improvement plans.”

 4. Call your card issuer and ask.

 Find your card issuer phone number on the back of the credit and call them.
 State that you would like to increase the spending limit on your credit card.
 Sometimes, the representative will ask you to specify the amount you’d like.

 Credit limits increases suffer from diminishing returns.
 You’ll tend to be get larger credit limit increases when you have a small credit limit.
 But, when your card’s credit limit reaches over $10,000, credit limit increases will be offered in smaller increments, if offered at all.

 Some card issuers will not pull credit bureau reports to authorize the credit line increase but it will not hurt to confirm this with the representative.
 If the request results in a pull of your credit reports, your credit score will take a small hit.